 Sadly, much of this e-waste ends up in landfills, where it contributes to environmental pollution.
 When electronic waste is improperly disposed of in landfills, toxic materials can seep into the soil and groundwater, affecting not only our health but also that of land and sea animals.
 E-waste accounts for nearly 70% of the toxic heavy metals in landfills, and these chemicals, such as mercury, cadmium, beryllium, and lead, can contaminate the soil, waterways, and air, leading to polluted environments and negatively impacting human and marine life.

-With that in mind, some companies, including Hive, are making efforts to recycle and repurpose older equipment.
-That is the whole philosophy behind Hive's distributed system: to use the storage sitting idle in our devices instead of big data centers.
+With that in mind, some companies, including Hivenet, are making efforts to recycle and repurpose older equipment.
+That is the whole philosophy behind Hivenet's distributed system: to use the storage sitting idle in our devices instead of big data centers.

 Still, the rapidly advancing pace of technology, combined with the increasing demand for data processing, means that e-waste will continue to be a significant issue for the foreseeable future.